lzl124631x/LeetCode/leetcode/1345. Jump Game IV/README.md

 <pre><strong>Input:</strong> arr = [7]
 <strong>Output:</strong> 0
 <strong>Explanation:</strong> Start index is the last index.
-You don't need to jump.
+You do not need to jump.
 </pre>

 <p><strong>Example 3:</strong></p>